How to Implement DMARC with EasyDMARC

 Identify your domains

 The first step of your DMARC deployment project is the identification of all your owned domains.
 This includes all the domains used to send emails on your company’s behalf, look alike or cousin domains and just any inactive/parked domains.

 Add your domain

-Firstly, register an account at EasyDMARC and add your domain(s) (see the screenshots below)
+For your DMARC implementation, firstly, register an account at EasyDMARC and add your domain(s) (see the screenshots below)